Aloha friend and Welcome!!

-- Make sure your audio source is of a good quality before listening.
-Low quality MP3’s won’t sound to good with these.
+- Make sure your audio source is of good quality before listening.
+Low quality MP3’s won’t sound too good with these.
 Think 320Kbps and above for optimal listening.
 A good rule of thumb: GIGO (Garbage in, garbage out).
 128Kbps will sound pretty crappy with these.

 - You can use a rubber band for the wings at the top to keep the headphone from sliding off of your dome.
 To me, a band-aid fix for a design flaw in a relatively expensive pair of headphones is unacceptable.